-- 80. The majority of working women in Ontario are clustered within the bottom 60% of the income spectrum, with only one-third (33%) of women climbing their way into the top 40% of the income ladder.
-Looking at women earners in the bottom 60% over a longer time period, a troubling pattern emerges: women's average earnings appear to be stagnating and their income mobility appears to be limited.
-Over the 14-year period from 1997-2011 only 3% of women managed to move out of the bottom 60%: 72% of working women were in the bottom 60% in 1997-1999; by 2009-2011, 69% of working women were still there. - 81.
-Because women are disproportionately found in the bottom three quintiles of earners where wages are either stagnating or dropping, the macro-level social and economic policy choices that drive the accelerating income gap also drive the gender pay gap. - 82.
+- 81. Because women are disproportionately found in the bottom three quintiles of earners where wages are either stagnating or dropping, the macro-level social and economic policy choices that drive the accelerating income gap also drive the gender pay gap. - 82.
 As is widely documented, this growing income gap has widespread social harms that affect everyone, producing greater levels of social dysfunction and eroding social cohesion across a multitude of measures.
-As Sran, Clancy, Fudge and Lynk write, "while economic inequality has traditionally been viewed as a social justice question, growing evidence suggests the rich-poor gap also hurts economic growth."
-Increasingly many significant economic actors, including the World Bank, the International Monetary Fund, and the Conference Board of Canada, are raising the alarm that this growing income inequality hurts economic growth, undermines democratic capitalism, increases costs and creates social unrest.
-As - 83.
+As Sran, Clancy, Fudge and Lynk write, "while economic inequality has traditionally been viewed as a social justice question, growing evidence suggests the rich-poor gap also hurts economic growth.
+Increasingly many significant economic actors, including the World Bank, the International Monetary Fund, and the Conference Board of Canada, are raising the alarm that this growing income inequality hurts economic growth, undermines democratic capitalism, increases costs and creates social unrest. - 83.
 But again, what must be remembered is that this growing income inequality both reflects and intensifies a deeply gendered income inequality.